4102

 Shiba Inu also has a burn mechanism designed to remove a small percentage of coins from circulation with each transaction.
 This is achieved by transferring a portion of tokens to a “burn wallet” or “dead wallet,” which is essentially an address that no one has access to.

 Shiba Inu has burned more than 400 trillion tokens since its launch, which has reduced the total supply by a significant amount.
+These burns have directly impacted the total circulating supply, decreasing the number of tokens actively available in the market.
 This burn mechanism is designed to create scarcity and potentially increase the value of the tokens.

 The Shiba developers also launched a coin-burning portal in response to requests from the community to reduce the circulating supply.
 Token holders are incentivized to burn their SHIB tokens and receive RYOSHI tokens as a reward.